LucDuponcheelAtGitHub/PSBP/README.md

 `PSBP` is a pointfree effectful functional programming library, written using the `Lean` programming language.

-Pointfree versus pointful, resp. effectful versus effectfree, will be explained later.
+Apart from "functional programming" the statement above uses two important adjectives and one important noun

+- adjective "pointfree" (as opposed to "pointful" in this course)
+- adjectuve "effectful" (as opposed to "effectfree" in this course)

+The adjectives above will be explained later in the course.

+- noun "library" (as opposed to "language" in this course)

+Hopefully, the nouns above do not need explanation.

 In what follows `Lean` will not often explictly be mentioned.
 It will often implicitly be taken for granted.

 `PSBP` can be seen as a programming DSL, a Domain Specific Language for the programming domain.

-`PSBP` has a variety of programming related binary type constructor classes, among others `Functional`, `Functorial`, `Creational`, `Sequential`, `Conditional` and `Parallel`. `PSBP` code, consistentl,y names their binary type constructor parameter `program`.
+`PSBP` has a variety of programming related binary type constructor classes, among others `Functional`, `Functorial`, `Creational`, `Sequential`, `Conditional` and `Parallel`. `PSBP` code, consistently, names their binary type constructor parameter `program`.

-The `PSPB` type constructor classes, just like all other classes, are specifications, also called interfaces in the programming world.
+The `PSPB` type constructor classes are specifications, also called interfaces in the programming world.
 They have members that declare basic program specifications and basic program specification combinators to combine program specifications to composite program specifications.
-Derived program specifications and derived program specification combinators can then be defined in terms of (declared or defined) program specifications and (declared or defined) program specification combinators.
+Derived program specifications and derived program specification combinators can then be defined in terms of (declared or defined) program specifications and (declared or defined program specification combinators.
 As such program specifications are components of a component system.

 The `Lean` standard library has a variety of computing related unary type constructor classes, among others `Functor`, `Applicative` and `Monad`. `PSBP` code consistently names their unary type constructor parameter `computation`.

-The `Lean` standard library type constructor classes above, just like all other classes, are specifications, also called interfaces in the programming world.
+The `Lean` standard library type constructor classes above are specifications, also called interfaces in the programming world.
 They have members that declare basic computation specifications and basic computation specification combinators to combine computation specifications to composite computation specifications.
 Derived computation specifications and derived computation specification combinators can then be defined in terms of (declared or defined) computation specifications and (declared or defined) computation specification combinators.
 As such computation specifications are components of a component system.

 By now you may be asking why I used "program specification" resp. "computation specification" instead of simply using "program" resp. "computation".
 First of all, because program specifications resp. computation specifications are